The ferns, nettles, bushes, and briars now hide much of what was once a 19th-century village on the slopes of the Ox Mountains.

 The report continued: “The families were from Belmullet, Carrowmore and Glenamoy and included Michael Carey with 14 children.

 “Others were Patrick King, nine children, grandmother aged 96.
-She had never left Mayo before: John Staunton, with eight children: Michael 0’Donoghue, with six; Michael Munnelly with his mother and sister: John Hegarty, with five in family; Anthony Tighe, with ﬁve. and G. Munnelly, with seven.
+She had never left Mayo before: John Staunton, with eight children: Michael 0’Donoghue, with six; Michael Munnelly with his mother and sister: John Hegarty, with five in the family; Anthony Tighe, with ﬁve. and G. Munnelly, with seven.

 “Messrs.
 T. O’Sullivan and P. Casey of the Land Commission, Dublin, met the migrants, who were accompanied by the Commission’s representative at Belmullet.
 Mr. M. Wynne.